Last Updated on October 6, 2022 by Editorial Team

 Sometimes children may experience delays in their motor skills development due to the underdevelopment of small muscle groups.
 Since the development of motor skills is a natural process in children which requires gradual maturation, such delays sometimes get unnoticed.
 If the problem gets unaddressed for a prolonged period of time, the child can suffer from ‘intense feelings of failure’ (Rule and Stewart, 2002).

-One part of this structured intervention is various activities that help in motor skill development in children, while at the same time keeping the child engaged.
+One part of this structured intervention is various activities help in motor skill development in children, while at the same time keeping the child engaged.
 Some of the most popular among these are:

 8 Activities to improve fine motor skills in kindergarten